compleasy/compleasy/docs/development/ui-ux-architecture.md

 - Use the same class names (`.item-edit-panel-button`)
 - Follow the same HTML structure
 - Use consistent error handling patterns

+### 8. Firefox Compatibility
+- **Always use event delegation** for buttons in sidebars, especially when panels are initially hidden
+- Direct event listeners may fail in Firefox when attached to hidden elements
+- Event delegation (`addEventListener` on parent, use `closest()` to find target) works reliably across all browsers
+- See JavaScript Structure section above for example implementation

 ## Testing Checklist